nekojin116/Agane/README.md

 # Agane Rythm Game

-Agane is a simple Rythm game made in Unity 2021 with a use of PlayFab, inspired by Mania , you can use the code for your game but with credits
+Agane is a simple Rhythm game made in Unity 2021 with a use of PlayFab, inspired by Mania , you can use the code for your game but with credits

 [![Engine](https://img.shields.io/badge/Engine-Unity-green)](https://unity.com)